 Emergency Alerts using Machine Learning

 The rate of road accidents in metropolitan areas is increasing day by day.
 A significant portion of the workforce is dedicated to maintaining civil law and order, requiring more automation in this area rather than human resources.
 A possible human error could result in a series of catastrophic events, further supporting my proposal/motivation to develop an end-to-end solution.
-By designing an efficient model that is scalable yet uses minimal resources, I have successfully eliminated the need for multiple monitors and a PC.
+By designing a scalable, efficient model that uses minimal resources, I have successfully eliminated the need for multiple monitors and a PC.

 Considering the above situation, a deep convolutional Neural Network model is used that requires little human intervention.
 I validated different pre-trained deep learning models such as VGG-16, InceptionV3, and ResNet to find a balance between accuracy and precision and the time taken to give the results.
 I have chosen the VGG-16 as my base model from the results obtained.
 I have input a Livestream feed which will get split down into smaller clips; then, the model generates frames from the clip based on a particular FPS.
 The frames are then sent to the model for prediction, and the results will be obtained in real-time.

 My model’s prediction time buffer has been minimal, and detection is close to real-time.
 Consolidated alerts to supervisors and relevant local authorities to further enhance the safety of members of society.
 Since most new construction areas are more likely to have a CCTV system installed nearby, the initial cost/barrier to entry is met, making the model easier to deploy.
 Model performance is measured using his four parameters: precision, recall, accuracy, and F1 score.

 For civil protection and competent law enforcement, advanced security systems are required to deal with road accidents in metropolitan areas.
 The vast amount of data generated by video surveillance systems requires automation to make the process less cumbersome.